-Although just a few years old, Union y Fe has a strong mission and vision for what they want to accomplish as a producer organization.
-As a group, they strive to generate wellbeing for both their member families and the environment through coffee production.
-One of the key ways they accomplish this is through the technical assistance they provide to their members.
-Expert agronomists train members in agronomic best practices, pest control, soil analysis, fertilization, certification compliance, harvesting, and post-harvest processing.
+Although just a few years old, the members of Union y Fe have a clear vision for what they want to accomplish as an organization, with environmental consciousness and producer wellbeing at the top of the list.
+Union y Fe provides expert agronomist training for its members in areas including agronomic best practices, pest control, soil analysis, fertilization, certification compliance, harvesting, and post-harvest processing.
 They also help members maintain food security by showing them how to raise small animals and maintain vegetable gardens.